 - PD: The Probability of Default is an estimate of the likelihood of default over a given time horizon.
-A default may only happen at a certain time over the assessed period, if the facility has not been previously derecognised and is still in the portfolio. - Section 24 Section 24 contract or otherwise, and accrued interest from missed payments.
+A default may only happen at a certain time over the assessed period, if the facility has not been previously derecognised and is still in the portfolio. - → EAD: The Exposure at Default is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, whether scheduled by contract or otherwise, and accrued interest from missed payments.

-- 3.0 Significant accounting policies continued - 3.5 Financial instruments continued

-LGD: The Loss Given Default is an estimate of the loss arising in the case where a default occurs at a given time.
+- 3.0 Significant accounting policies continued - 3.5 Financial instruments continued - → LGD: The Loss Given Default is an estimate of the loss arising in the case where a default occurs at a given time.
 It is based on the difference between the contractual cash flows due and those that the lender would expect to receive.
 It is usually expressed as a percentage of the EAD.